Matsya Narayana Temple, Bengaluru

-Sri Matsya Narayana Temple is located in Bangalore, in the state of Karnataka, India.
+The Sri Matsya Narayana Temple is located in Bangalore, in the state of Karnataka, India.
 The temple is located in Omkar Ashram, in Omkar Hills Bangalore.
 The temple is located in Omkar Ashram, in Omkar Hills Bangalore.

-Importance
+Religious significance

-Sri Matsya Narayana Temple is the only temple in Karnataka dedicated to Sri Matsya Narayana Swamy.
-Matsya Avatar was the first incarnation of Hindu deity Lord Vishnu among the Dashavatara (Ten avataras) of Mahavishnu.
-Matsya means ‘fish’ in Sanskrit and Matsya avatar is the incarnation of Lord Vishnu in the form of fish.
-At the end of the first epoch (Satya Yuga), when the world was destroyed by a great flood Matsya Avatar was taken by Lord Vishnu to save humanity and the Vedas from the great deluge.
+The Sri Matsya Narayana Temple is the only temple in Karnataka dedicated to Sri Matsya Narayana Swamy.
+The Matsya avatara was the first incarnation of Hindu deity Vishnu among the dashavatara (ten avataras) of Vishnu.
+Matsya means ‘fish’ in Sanskrit and Matsya avatara is the incarnation of Vishnu in the form of a fish.
+At the end of the first epoch (Satya Yuga), when the world was destroyed by a great flood, Vishnu is believed to have assumed this form to save humanity and the Vedas from the great deluge.

-Matsya Avatar is generally represented as a four-armed deity having the upper half of Maha Vishnu with four arms.
-Two arms hold shankam (conch shell) and chakram (divine discus) and the other two arms are in abhaya (divine protection) and varada (boon) and the lower half of Matsya (fish).
+The Matsya avatara is generally represented as a four-armed deity having the upper half of Vishnu with four arms.
+Two arms hold shanka (conch shell) and chakram (divine discus) and the other two arms are in abhaya (divine protection) and varada (boon) and the lower half of Matsya (fish).